hawkowl/technicals/apidesign/layout.rst

 An API where there are multiple endpoints, each providing a function to run.
 Query arguments are then added to these endpoints, specifying what data or identifier to operate on.

+This layout is similar to **Single Endpoint**, but instead of specifying what function to run by a query argument, it is encoded in the URL.

 Example: Blog
 ~~~~~~~~~~~~~